vlayer-xyz/vlayer/book/src/features/email.md

         b=...
 ```

-Another possible issue is using subdomains.
-For examble, if the email is sent from `alice@subdomain.example.com` and the `d` tag in the DKIM signature is `example.com`, the email will not be considered valid.
+Another potential issue is the use of subdomains.
+For example, if the email is sent from `alice@subdomain.example.com` and the `d` tag in the DKIM signature is `example.com`, the email will not be considered valid.
-Similarly, if the email is sent from `alice@example.com` and `d=subdomain.example.com`, the email will not be considered valid as well.
+Similarly, if the email is sent from `alice@example.com` and the `d` tag is `subdomain.example.com`, the email will also be invalid.

-DKIM will also be in valid if the email body has been modified by some proxy server.
-The body hash is part of the email signature and therefore cannot be modified.
+DKIM will also be invalid if the email body has been modified by a proxy server.
+The body hash is part of the email signature and cannot be altered.

 ## Example
 Let's say someone wants to prove they are part of company or organization.
 One way to do this is to take a screenshot and send it to the verifier.
 However, this is not very reliable because screenshot images can be easily manipulated, and obviously such an image cannot be verified on-chain.